zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 zenml init
 ```

-Next, register the Kubernetes orchestrator and metadata store, using the
+Next, register the Kubernetes orchestrator, using the
 `<KUBE_CONTEXT>` you used above:

 ```bash